SpacehuhnTech/esp8266_deauther/serialcommands.md

 ## DELETE
 `delete <file>`
-Deletes file from the the SPIFFS (SPI-Flash-File-System).
+Deletes file from the SPIFFS (SPI-Flash-File-System).
 `delete <file> <lineFrom>`
 Removes a specific line from a file.
 `delete <file> <lineFrom> <lineTo>`